-It's fall, y'all.
+It's almost fall, y'all.
 We'll tell you how to celebrate in this edition of Guide to Gwinnett: Fall Festivals.

 Fall starts soon, and while we know you've all been ordering pumpkin spiced lattes already anyway, it's actually here now.
 One of our favorite things about this time of year is the fantastic festivals that take place all throughout Gwinnett.

 From full-scale fairs to arts festivals and food tastings to wine fests, Gwinnett's got something everyone will enjoy.

 - Atlanta Korean Festival, Sept.
 30 @ Korean Community Center

 - Gwinnett County Fair, Sept.
 14-24 @ Gwinnett County Fairgrounds